-Power Apps or Power App is a tool that allows us to create custom apps, accelerating many of the features of the Office 365 and Microsoft platform.
-Apps can be accessed via the browser or via mobile devices.
+Power Apps or Power App is a tool that allows us to create custom / personalized apps, accelerating many of the features of the Microsoft Office 365 and Microsoft platform.
+These Power Apps can be accessed via the browser or via mobile devices.

 The main aim of power app is to “Build Business Apps Without Code!”
 That’s right – no programming skills required.